 You are personally responsible for your own safety while you are in the gymnastic area.
 There some sporting gear that you can buy to reduce injury during flipping, balancing or tumbling.
 These include bar grips, guards, wrist straps and applying powder to your hands to enhance your grip.

 It is highly recommended to get appropriate sporting shoes to prevent ankle injuries.
 The shoes can have extra rubber soles to prevent slipping when running.
+Or, you can opt to wear ankle braces, not only it helps to prevent injuries, but also helps in recovery from injuries.

 Beginners can benefit a lot from spotting belts which can be hooked or suspended from the celling to prevent falls when practicing.
 Spotting belts are also excellent for learning new tricks when you are new to gymnastics.
 Those who are very new to the sport can use tape and gauzes to protect their hands; beginners and children may not have the right grip when starting out in the sport.